jan-kreischer/TRUSTED.AI/mkdocs/docs/Pillars/Explainability.md

 ### [Interpretability to whome?](https://arxiv.org/pdf/1806.07552.pdf)

-A machinelearning system’s interpretability should be de-fined in relation to a specific agent or task: weshould not ask if the system is interpretable, butto whomis it interpretable
+A machinelearning system’s interpretability should be de-fined in relation to a specific agent or task: we should not ask if the system is interpretable, but to whom is it interpretable

 ### [Explainability in image classification](https://www.research.ibm.com/artificial-intelligence/publications/paper/?id=Sanity-Checks-for-Saliency-Metrics)